kaplayjs/kaplay/CONTRIBUTING.md

 - `@returns` for the return value description.
 - `@since` for the version when the member was added.
 - `@group` for the group of the member.
+- `@experimental` for indicate smt is in experimental phase

 Example: